 To make the salad, slice the poblano chilli into thin strips.
 Season the onion and poblano chilli with a pinch of the pork rub and salt.
 Mix in the coriander.

 Season the pork with salt and apply a liberal amount of the pork rub.
-Over a high heat, chargrill the pork fillet until a deep colour is achieved.
-Roast in the oven until medium (approximately 5-10 minutes depending on your oven heat).
+Preheat a chargrill over a high heat, cook the pork fillet until a deep colour is achieved.
+Then transfer to roast in the oven until medium (approximately 5–10 minutes depending on your oven heat).
 Cover and rest for 3 minutes.